How To Start a Business in 13 Steps

 1. Pick a business concept

 The first step in figuring out how to start a small business is to come up with a business concept.
-Ideally, you want to land on a business idea that is something you’re passionate about and that also serves an unmet need in your community.
+Ideally, you want to land on a business idea you’re passionate about that also serves an unmet need in your community.

-If you’re unsure about the type of business you would like to open, here are a few questions to help you start coming up with ideas:
+If you’re unsure about the type of business you want to open, here are a few questions to help you start coming up with ideas:

 - What do you like to do in your spare time?